thearnavrustagi/Musket/README.md

   	var c = a + b
   )
   ```
-  yes this is eligible syntax but will not work right now well because I have not handled the calculation part (yes the language is even more useless then before but well calculation implementations are easy and redundant)
+  yes this is eligible syntax
 - ### Automatic main Creation
   Well now there is no need to define a main method all you have to do is write code like you do in pyhon the interpreter will automatically create a main function for you if there is not one now this is where my language overtakes python let me explain in detail<br><br>
   When I was doing python there were two things that did not sync with me one was the fact that no blocks existed like no curly braces just tabs and that did no appeal to me next was the fact that you had to put the "def" block before actually calling the function so due to this the code was untidy and was harder to debug<br>now to fix it I implemented a different way of interpretting the file and that is the three run way<br>This causes speed depreciation but better execution now let me explain every run<br>